michelled/weavly.org/src/about.md

 connectSection:
   title: Connect
   titleLink: mailto:idrc@ocadu.ca
-  content: Please email us or connect with us via social media if you'd like to be
-    part of this conversation.
+  content: Please email the project leads at the Inclusive Design Research Centre and the IRIS institute if you’d like to be part of this conversation.
 ---